Free shipping on orders over €75 within the EU.

 - right to data portability: you have a right to receive your personal information that was processed using automated means in a format that you can read, use and transfer to another entity.
 We will provide you with a copy of your personal information held by us in a format determined by us that complies with applicable laws; and

 We request that complaints about breaches of privacy be made in writing, so we can be sure about the details of the complaint.
 We will treat your requests or complaints confidentially.
 Our representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
-We will aim to ensure that your complaint is resolved in timely and appropriate manner.
+We will aim to ensure that your complaint is resolved in a timely and appropriate manner.
 We will inform you whether we will conduct an investigation, the name, title, and contact details of the investigating officer and the estimated completion date for the investigation process.

 After we have completed our enquiries, we will contact you to advise the outcome and invite a response to our conclusions about the complaint.
 If we receive a response from you, we will assess it and advise if we have changed our view.